isralduke/thatbook/18-job.md

 > <a name="32:10">32:10</a> Therefore I say, ‘Listen to me.
 > I, even I, will explain what I know.’
 > <a name="32:11">32:11</a> Look, I waited for you to speak;
-> I listened closely to your wise thoughts,while you were searching for words.
+> I listened closely to your wise thoughts, while you were searching for words.
 > <a name="32:12">32:12</a> Now I was giving you close attention,
 > yet there was no one proving Job wrong,
 > not one of you was answering his statements!